 A frequent question I am asked is: “What does blood in my semen mean?”
 Men are not used to seeing anything but clear, whitish, or slightly yellow/green color in their semen, all normal.
-But when the semen is suddenly red or brown, their first thought is often times “cancer.”
+But when the semen is suddenly red or brown, often their first thought is “cancer.”

 Other causes for the blood in the semen can be small stones which form in the ejaculatory ducts, trauma to the prostate or pelvis (biopsy or surgery), and rarely cancer.
 Cancer if present, is almost always from the prostate.
 A cancer arising solely from the seminal vesicles is almost unheard of.
 Other uncommon causes of hematospermia can include STD’s, polyps, and cysts in the urinary tract.
 Sometimes blood in the urine can be misinterpreted as hematospermia.
 Remember, if your doctor is concerned, an ultrasound, cystoscopy or other imaging of the area may be appropriate.